LSF Global

 It’s best used alongside other valuation methods like Discounted Cash Flow (DCF) or Precedent Transactions for a fuller picture.

-Market conditions can distort valuations—during a boom, all companies may look overpriced.
+conditions can distort valuations—during a boom, all companies may

 It’s best used alongside other valuation methods like Discounted Cash Flow (DCF) or Precedent Transactions for a fuller picture.